Candidate Information

 • Retired Officeholders retaining contributions or assets

-This is the Campaign Finance Guide for Candidates who must file locally with the Caldwell County Election Administrator: https://www.ethics.state.tx.us/data/resources/guides/coh_local_guide23.pdf
+This is the Campaign Finance Guide for Candidates who must file locally with the Caldwell County Election Administrator (pdf revised 2025):

 • county offices;